rodnt/LdapDumpPwsh/README.md

 This PowerShell script performs LDAP enumeration in chunks to efficiently query and export large datasets from an LDAP server without exhausting system memory ( LARGE DOMAIN ).
 It connects to an LDAP server, retrieves data (users, groups, computers, and domain policies), and exports the results incrementally to CSV files.

+---

+> This script was developed specifically for environments where traditional enumeration tools (commonly Linux-based, such as ldapsearch, nmap, or custom Python scripts) are restricted.

+> In many engagement scenarios, especially in Virtual Desktop Infrastructures (VDIs) or highly controlled environments, these tools are unavailable or their execution is blocked.
+PowerShell, however, is typically allowed in Windows (Bypass) environments and provides native access to LDAP via the .NET Framework.
+This script is designed to bridge that gap, enabling enumeration tasks directly from such environments without requiring external binaries or installations.

+> By leveraging PowerShell and its native capabilities, this tool ensures you can operate effectively in constrained environments while adhering to organizational restrictions.

+---

 ### Features
 1. Chunked Processing: Processes and exports data in manageable chunks to avoid OutOfMemoryException.
 2. Paged LDAP Queries: Leverages the PageSize property for efficient server-side querying.